Elmore Leonard: Career

-Leonard had his first success in 1951 when Argosy published the short story "Trail of the Apaches."
-During the 1950s and early 1960s, he continued writing Westerns, publishing more than 30 short stories.
-He wrote his first novel, The Bounty Hunters, in 1953 and followed this with four other novels.
-His western novels had already begun to show his fondness for culturally diverse outsiders and underdogs.
-He often developed his characters through dialogue, each defined by means of their speech.
-For many of his stories he favored Arizona and New Mexico settings.
-Five of his westerns were turned into major movies before 1972: The Tall T (Randolph Scott), 3:10 to Yuma (Glenn Ford), Hombre (Paul Newman), Valdez Is Coming (Burt Lancaster), and Joe Kidd (Clint Eastwood).
+Leonard had his first success in 1951 when Argosy magazine published his short story "Trail of the Apaches".
+During the 1950s and early '60s, he continued writing Westerns, publishing more than 30 short stories.
+His debut novel, The Bounty Hunters, was published in 1953 and was followed by four more Westerns.
+His early work already showed his affection for outsiders and underdogs.
+He developed his characters through dialogue, each defined by their manner of speech.
+In many stories, he favored Arizona and New Mexico as settings.
+Five of his westerns were adapted as movies before 1972: The Tall T (1957), 3:10 to Yuma (1957), Hombre (1967), Valdez Is Coming (1971), and Joe Kidd (1972).

-In 1969, his first crime story titled The Big Bounce was published by Gold Medal Books.
-Leonard was different from the well-known names writing in this genre, such as Raymond Chandler or any of the other famous noir writers – no melodrama and pessimism, but more interested in his characters and in realistic dialogue.
-The stories were often located in Detroit but apart from his favorite setting he also liked to use South Florida as a setting.
-LaBrava, a novel set there published in 1983, was also the occasion for a New York Times review, in which Leonard moved from mystery suspense short story writer to novelist.
-His next book, an Atlantic City gambling story published in 1985 and titled Glitz, was his breakout in the crime genre.
-It spent 16 weeks on The New York Times Best Seller list.
-Other crime novels that followed were all bestsellers, as well.
-In his review of Glitz, Stephen King placed him in the same company as John D. MacDonald, Raymond Chandler and Dashiell Hammett, but Leonard himself felt more influenced by Ernest Hemingway and John Steinbeck.
+In 1969, his first crime story, The Big Bounce, was published by Gold Medal Books.
+Leonard differed from well-known names writing in this genre—he was less interested in melodrama than in his characters and in realistic dialogue.
+He wrote the screenplay for, and the novelization of, Mr. Majestyk (both 1974); Anthony Lane called the latter "the best novel ever written about a melon grower."
+The stories were often located in Detroit but he also liked to use South Florida as a setting.
+LaBrava, a 1983 novel set in the latter locale, was praised in a New York Times review, which said Leonard moved from mystery suspense short story writer to novelist.
+His next novel, Glitz (1985), an Atlantic City gambling story, was his breakout in the crime genre.
+It spent 16 weeks on The New York Times Best Seller list, and his subsequent crime novels were all bestsellers.
+In his review of Glitz, Stephen King placed Leonard in the company of Raymond Chandler, Dashiell Hammett and John D. MacDonald.